Bronwyn Calver: Personal life

 When not engaged in sporting activity, Calver has worked as a federal public servant since 1992.
-As of 2024, she was employed in the Department of Infrastructure, Transport, Regional Development and Communications.
-While riding home from work one evening in January 2015, she was involved in an accident when a kangaroo collided with her bicycle.
+As of 2026, she remains employed with the same department now named Department of Infrastructure, Transport, Regional Development, Communications, Sports and the Arts.
+While riding home from work one evening in January 2015, she was involved in an accident when a kangaroo collided with her bicycle and went briefly viral after the incident was captured on her GoPro.
 In the accident, she suffered a knee injury that required multiple stitches; the kangaroo, which appeared to be dazed and "disoriented" by the impact, died soon afterwards when it was struck by a passing car.